VISHAAL-KUMAR-A/PDFExtracter/README.md

 ---

 **Note:** This tool is designed for Private Equity Fund document extraction.
 The accuracy of extraction depends on the quality and structure of the input PDF files.
+Uses OpenAI GPT-4o-mini for reliable and fast data extraction.